MichaelRWolf/wendy-ai/notes-from-google-doc.md

 Thought for 4 seconds

 Love it.
-Loop Michael in, see if he wants to PLAY 🎛️ — and we’ll pick back up tomato 🍅
+Loop Michael in, see if he wants to PLAY 🎛️ — and we'll pick back up tomato 🍅

-I’ll bake the YouTube link into the header of every file going forward.
-Here’s the exact, copy-ready template for the two files you asked for (with clear headers and a slot for the video URL).
+I'll bake the YouTube link into the header of every file going forward.
+Here's the exact, copy-ready template for the two files you asked for (with clear headers and a slot for the video URL).

 /70_Video_Audio/MysticRevolution/2022-07-29_MysticRevolution_Ep01_master.txt